microsoft/vscode-dev-containers/README.md

 You can either:

 - Run **Remote: Create Container Configuration File...** command in VS Code and pick a definition.
-The appopriate files will then be added to your project.
+The appropriate files will then be added to your project.

 - Manually copy the contents of one of the `containers` sub-folders into your project.
 When manually copying, note that some definitions contain a `test-project` folder and/or `.vscode/launch.json`, `.vscode/settings.json`, or `.vscode/tasks.json` files.
 These and `README.md` and `.vscodeignore` can typically be omitted.

+## Adding a definition to an existing public or private repo

+Files like `.vscode/devContainer.json` that are make up each dev container definition in the `containers` folder can to be modified as needed and then committed into your own project's source control repo for reuse by others.

+By committing these files to source control, anyone with the [Remote Development](https://aka.ms/vscode-remote/download/extension) extension installed in VS Code that opens a cloned copy of your repo will be asked if they want reopen the folder in a container instead.
+You can also suggest that they install the Remote Development extension if they do not have it by adding it  `recommendations` list in `.vscode/extensions.json` (as described [here](https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions)).

+Beyond the advantages of having your team use a consistent environment and tool-chain, doing this can make it easier for new contributors or team members to get productive quickly.
+First-time contributors will require less guidance and are less likely to either submit issues or contribute code with issues that are related to environment setup.

 ## Contents